art-o-matic/walter-tvkitchen-implementation/README.md

 	sudo supervisorctl tail -f tvkitchen

 To view log file:

 	sudo vi /var/log/supervisor/tvkitchen-stdout---supervisor-ujwsomvt.log

 ----------------

 To restart machine:

-When rbooting (sudo reboot), kafka and zookeeper will autostart, but TVKitchen then needs to be RESTARTED: sudo supervisorctl restart tvkitchen
+When rbooting (sudo reboot), kafka and zookeeper will autostart, but TVKitchen then needs to be RESTARTED:

+	sudo supervisorctl restart tvkitchen

 ----------------

 temoprrary notes:

-Edited this file to add the -teletext option to the ccextractor call:
+Edited a local config file so that we could test the -teletype option for ccextractor.
+This is a temporary change that will be overwritten the next time we update tvkitchen.

+For the record, we edited this file:
 	/var/bin/walter/walter-tvkitchen-implementation/node_modules/@tvkitchen/appliance-video-caption-extractor/lib/VideoCaptionExtractorAppliance.js

-after this line:
+and after this line:
-      '-customtxt', '1100100', // start time, end time, use relative timestamp added this line:
+    '-customtxt', '1100100', // start time, end time, use relative timestamp we added this line:
     '-teletext',